CianHub/guessing-game/README.md

 The application has several features:

 1. One to four players can chose their unique user name and compete to score points by answering riddles.
-2. The game lasts three rounds, a round length is one turn per player.
+2. The game lasts five rounds, a round length is one turn per player.
 3. Player scores are stored and displayed in a leaderboard when the game has ended.

 ## Technologies